pingforhelp/BCA/docs/computer-sci/Out.md

 * The hub can be passive in nature - that is an intelligent hub such as broadcasting devices.
 * At the same time the hub can be intelligent - known as an active hub.
 Active hubs have repeaters in them.
 ![Star Topology Diagram](https://i.imgur.com/your_image_url_here.png)

-# Bus Topology:
+# Bus Topology
 Bus Topology is a network type in which every computer and network device is connected to a single cable.
-* It is a multi-point connection and a non-robust topology because if the back bone fails the topology crashes.
+It is a multi-point connection and a non-robust topology because if the back bone fails the topology crashes.
 ![Bus Topology Diagram](https://i.imgur.com/your_image_url_here.png)

-# Ring Topology:
+# Ring Topology
-It forms a ring connecting devices with exactly two neighboring devices.
+- It forms a ring connecting devices with exactly two neighboring devices.
-* A no. of repeaters are used for Ring Topology with a large no. of nodes.
+- A no. of repeaters are used for Ring Topology with a large no. of nodes.
-* In Ring Topology, the token passing protocol is used by the workstations to transmit the data. token passing is a network access method in which a special bit pattern called a token circulates around the ring.
+- In Ring Topology, the token passing protocol is used by the workstations to transmit the data. token passing is a network access method in which a special bit pattern called a token circulates around the ring.
 Token and Token in Ring Topology Token and Token is a frame that circulates around the network operations in Ring Topology.

 Token Operations